Safed: Historic sites

-Southeast of the Artists' Quarter is the Saraya, the fortified governor's residence built by Zahir al-Umar (1689/90–1775).
+Southeast of the Artists' Quarter is the Saraya, the fortified governor's residence built by Daher al-Umar (1689/90–1775).

 A report about the "obliteration of non-Jewish historic sites in Safed" mentions a mausoleum, an ancient grave and an ancient mosque that was converted into a clubhouse.

+Voting Patterns

+In the 2022 election, 86 percent of voters in Safed voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 11 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the Arab parties.